SaaS apps do not fail because a server explodes. They fail because the stack has become too complex to debug and maintain.

 There's the classic mistake of over-engineering too early with Kubernetes and full cloud ceremony, but there's another more subtle one.

-None of that is needed if you get one HUGE server to begin with.
-I can get a fully managed server with 32-core, 256 GB RAM and 2TB of storage for € 199/m.
+Much of that disappears if you start with one generously sized server.
+I can get a fully managed server with 32-core, 256 GB RAM and 2TB of storage for around € 199/m at the time of writing.

-Hardware failures rarely happen.
-Usually the app goes down because a human messed something up.
-Even if the server itself fails, the backup recovery is so simple the whole app can be redeployed somewhere else.
+Hardware failures are not usually the incidents that hurt the most.
+The app goes down because a human messed something up.
+Even if the server itself fails, the backup recovery is so simple the whole app can easily be redeployed somewhere else.